kellykohlleffel/claude-mcp-server-builder/README.md

-# Claude MCP Server Builder
+# MCP Server Builder for Claude Desktop

 > Build ready-to-use MCP servers for Claude Desktop with ready-to-use system prompts and workflows